 What is the future of our devices?
 How are they set to evolve with augmented and virtual reality?
 What if we could see through the screens we are surrounded by every day?

-I think augmented and virtual reality technologies will consolidate and come in two forms in the future: tethered systems and standalone units.
+Virtual and augmented reality technology will consolidate and come in two forms in the future: tethered systems and standalone units.
 Tethered systems will be comprised of a unit or wearable on the head, with a wire attached to a processing unit.
 Standalone units will house all systems—from display to processing—within the unit and be available as a wearable.
 We're already seeing early signs of these trends as manufacturers choose a mixture between standalone and tethered units.
 Although some standalone units are already available, these devices are more complex and difficult to implement.

 Today, we're in a state of compromise with augmented and virtual reality devices.
 None of the existing systems give users a complete, boundless and immersive experience.
 Most of the systems lack a natural, wide field of view (FOV), have limited display resolution, low brightness, a short battery life and lacking 3D sensing capabilities.
 It will be another three to five years before we will experience true, unconstrained AR/VR applications.

 The AR/VR devices of the future will provide personalized, accessible and well-designed experiences.
 As these elements take hold, a platform shift is imminent.
-In my opinion in three years we are going to see new augmented reality glasses with LTE capabilities that will become an alternative to the smartphone.
-With new, immersive AR capabilities, the form factor of our favorite consumer electronics will change and we'll never look back.
+In my opinion, in three years we are going to see new AR glasses with LTE capabilities that will become an alternative to the smartphone.
+With improved immersive technology and AR capabilities, the form factor of our favorite consumer electronics will change and we'll never look back.
 In the next few years, we may be using augmented reality technology to check our text messages and smart glasses to scroll through Instagram.

-How are Companies Planning for the Future of AR/VR?
+How are Companies Planning for the Future of VR and AR?

 Although we have an idea of where the augmented and virtual reality market is headed, product companies generally seem sheepish in developing their plans.
-Jabil's survey shows that 51 percent haven't even started developing an initial plan.
-Out of those with AR/VR plans or investments, 99 percent say their plans are flexible to change with the market.
+Jabil's survey shows that 51% haven't even started developing an initial plan.
+Out of those with AR/VR plans or investments, 99% say their plans are flexible to change with the market.

 Given the volatility of the AR/VR market thus far, some companies may be waiting to act.
 To successfully conquer the challenges involved with building out augmented and virtual reality technologies while keeping up with market expectations and time-to-market, companies may want to consider partnering with experienced vendors who can provide end-to-end product development with comprehensive engineering capabilities.
-Eighty-nine percent of companies already expect vendors to help meet AR/VR requirements—from developing plans to full manufacturing capabilities.
-By leveraging outside AR/VR talent and technology, companies can focus on their core strengths while also delivering an out-of-this-world, immersive experience.
+Almost 90% of companies already expect vendors to help meet AR/VR requirements—from developing plans to full manufacturing capabilities.
+By leveraging outside talent and virtual and augmented reality technology, companies can focus on their core strengths while also delivering an out-of-this-world, immersive experience.

 Augmented and Virtual Reality Trends Report